ClonedPuppy/SK_Shader_info/README.md

 	    return float4(AmbientColor, 1.0);
     }

-And finally, the pixel shader where we calculate the RGB for each pixel on our mesh.
+And finally, the fragment shader where we calculate the RGB for each pixel on our mesh.

-To control the amount of Ambient light from the top or bottom in our program, we utilize the shader vectors we set up in the shader itself.
+Now, to control the amount of Ambient light emitted from the top or bottom in the shader from our C# program, we utilize the shader vectors we set up earlier in the shader itself.

-    float3 AmbientUp;
+    float4 AmbientUp;
-    float3 AmbientDown;
+    float4 AmbientDown;

 In the main loop we can then fire off values to these by using the .SetVector function: